Samjin/ddia/en-us/ch1.md

 In this chapter, we have explored some fundamental ways of thinking about data-intensive applications.
 These principles will guide us through the rest of the book, where we dive into deep technical detail.

 An application has to meet various requirements in order to be useful.
-There are *functional requirements* (what it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways), and some *nonfunctional require‐ ments* (general properties like security, reliability, compliance, scalability, compatibil‐ ity, and maintainability).
+There are *functional requirements* (what it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways), and some *nonfunctional requirements* (general properties like security, reliability, compliance, scalability, compatibility, and maintainability).
 In this chapter we discussed reliability, scalability, and maintainability in detail.

 *Reliability* means making systems work correctly, even when faults occur.
-Faults can be in hardware (typically random and uncorrelated), software (bugs are typically sys‐ tematic and hard to deal with), and humans (who inevitably make mistakes from time to time).
+Faults can be in hardware (typically random and uncorrelated), software (bugs are typically systematic and hard to deal with), and humans (who inevitably make mistakes from time to time).
 Fault-tolerance techniques can hide certain types of faults from the end user.

 *Scalability* means having strategies for keeping performance good, even when load increases.
 In order to discuss scalability, we first need ways of describing load and performance quantitatively.
 We briefly looked at Twitter’s home timelines as an example of describing load, and response time percentiles as a way of measuring performance.
 In a scalable system, you can add processing capacity in order to remain reliable under high load.

 *Maintainability* has many facets, but in essence it’s about making life better for the engineering and operations teams who need to work with the system.
-Good abstrac‐ tions can help reduce complexity and make the system easier to modify and adapt for new use cases.
+Good abstractions can help reduce complexity and make the system easier to modify and adapt for new use cases.
 Good operability means having good visibility into the system’s health, and having effective ways of managing it.

-There is unfortunately no easy fix for making applications reliable, scalable, or main‐ tainable.
+There is unfortunately no easy fix for making applications reliable, scalable, or maintainable.
 However, there are certain patterns and techniques that keep reappearing in different kinds of applications.
 In the next few chapters we will take a look at some examples of data systems and analyze how they work toward those goals.

-Later in the book, in [Part III](part-iii.md), we will look at patterns for systems that consist of sev‐ eral components working together, such as the one in [Figure 1-1](../img/fig1-1.png).
+Later in the book, in [Part III](part-iii.md), we will look at patterns for systems that consist of several components working together, such as the one in [Figure 1-1](../img/fig1-1.png).